-When modules in Kernel Module Packages export additional symbols, such symbols are mapped to Provides of those packages.
-Modules in other Kernel Module Packages may require those symbols.
+When modules in Kernel Module Packages export additional symbols, such symbols are mapped to per-symbol Provides of those packages.
+Modules in other Kernel Module Packages can require those symbols; they would also do so on a per-symbol basis.
 As an example, assume that a Kernel Module Package provides an exported function as $ksym(default:exported_function) = e52d5bcf$.
 Any Kernel Module Package that uses this function would require this same symbol and checksum.